 Learn more about wastewater testing and how it to can provide an early warning system for second-wave infections and guide COVID-19 policy response.LEARN MORE

 Ensuring Equity as Wastewater Testing Matures in the United States

 On this episode of On the Evidence, guests Mathematica’s Aparna Keshaviah joins Spelman College’s Na’Taki Osborne Jelks and Arizona State University’s Na’Taki Conroy-Ben to discuss how the expanded use of wastewater testing as a tool for pandemic response could also advance equity.Learn more

 Principal ResearcherView Bio Page

-Our data science, education, and public health experts guide your path to recovery with objective research, data modeling tools, contact tracing, and dashboards.
+Our data science and public health experts work across sectors to provide enhanced surveillance, policy guidance, and mitigation strategies.
 Learn more about our services.

 19 and Me

 So we can help serve you better, please complete the form below.
 We will respond as soon as possible, usually within a few business days.